 This wonderful plant has been used both topically as well as internally for medicinal and cosmetic purposes throughout history.

-It’s very good for skin as it moisturizes, helps heal cuts, wounds and burns and has anti-inflammatory properties.
+It’s amazing for skin as it moisturizes, helps heal cuts, wounds and burns and has anti-inflammatory properties.

 Aloe Vera contains valuable antioxidants such as vitamin C, E and beta carotene which help keep the skin hydrated and elastic.

 The natural hormone Gibberellin stimulates the growth of new cells.

 Aloe Vera is especially soothing for skin conditions such as eczema, acne, psoriasis and sunburns.

 I grew up with much appreciation for this amazing plant, as my grandmother used it for any and every skin issue.

 Whether it was a burn, an allergic reaction, a wound or a sunburn, Aloe Vera always offered relief and accelerated the healing process.

 One of my favorite uses for Aloe Vera is as after-sun care.
 It keeps my skin soft and hydrated.

 This easy DIY Aloe Vera moisturizer with coconut oil and other healing oils is a powerful, natural boost for your skin.